laro/Cilia/Old, Discarded Ideas.md

 ## Better Readable Keywords
 - Cilia could have
     - `class ... extends ...` instead of `class ... : ...`
+       - good for extending base classes
     - `class ... implements ...` instead of `class ... : ...` for pure abstract classes (like interfaces)
+       - good fit for implementing pure abstract base classes (like interfaces) But the we would havetwo different keywords.
+And what about mixed case, i.e. abstract classes with partly function implementation?

 ## Basic / Arithmetic Types
 - `Float` could be 64-bit float: `Float` == `Float64`